TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 helm repo update
 ```

-2. Before we proceed with installation of the chart we need to set some custom values.
-To see what options are configurable on a chart and save that options to a custom values.yaml file run:
+2. Before proceeding with installation of the chart we need to set some custom values.
+First save the full original values.yaml to a local copy:

 ```console
 helm show values tyk-helm/tyk-hybrid > values.yaml